grpc/proposal/A3-channel-tracing.md

 In addition, the following terminology will be used:

 1.  a "Trace event" is an interesting thing that happens to a channel.
-Example include things like creation, address resolution, subchannel creation, connectivity state changes.
+Examples include things like creation, address resolution, subchannel creation, connectivity state changes.
 2. "Trace data" is all of the data that is contained for one channel.
 This includes a list of _Trace events_, as well as metadata like the timestamp at which the channel was created.
 3.  a "Tracing object" is an in-memory data structure responsible for holding the _Trace data_ for a single channel.